Indigenous peoples of Long Island: Displacement

-The Pequot War (1634–1638) in southern New England and Kieft's War (1643–1645) in the New York metropolitan area were two major conflicts between the indigenous peoples and the colonists.
+The Pequot War (1634–1638) in southern New England and Kieft's War (1643–1645) in the New York metropolitan area were two major conflicts between the Indigenous peoples and the colonists.
 Exposure to new Eurasian infectious diseases, such as measles and smallpox, dramatically reduced the numbers of Native Americans on Long Island.
 In addition, some Native American settlements on Long Island migrated away under pressure from European encroachment.
 By 1659, their population was reduced to less than 500.

 By this time, Samson Occom had persuaded many survivors to join the Brothertown Indians in western upstate New York, where the Oneida people of the Iroquois Confederacy shared their reservation for several years.

 Exonyms

 For generations, colonists mistakenly used the place names as exonyms for peoples, thinking they referred to distinct tribes.
 Among the many locations on Long Island used by the native peoples, 19th-century American publications erroneously identified the following thirteen as "tribes" on Long Island:

-Metoac was a term erroneously used by amateur anthropologist and U.S. Congressman Silas Wood to describe Lenape and Pequot Native Americans on Long Island in New York state, in the belief that the various bands on the island comprised distinct tribes.
+"Metoac" was a term erroneously used by amateur anthropologist and U.S. Congressman Silas Wood to describe Lenape and Pequot-affiliated Native Americans on Long Island in New York state, in the belief that the various bands on the island comprised distinct tribes.
 He published a book in the 19th century which mistakenly claimed that several American Indian tribes were distinct to Long Island.
-He collectively called them the Metoac.
+He collectively called them the "Metoac".
 Scholars now understand that these historic peoples were part of two major cultural groups: the Lenape and the Wappinger-Wangunk-Quinnipiac peoples, both part of the Algonquian languages family.